akbaragha0712/Princeton-PPCL-PBM-Project/README.md

 ## Data Collection and Processing

-For our modelling we will use historical prescendent in cases as the primary driver of our prediction.
+For our modeling we will use historical prescendent in cases as the primary driver of our prediction.
 The data used to track historical treatment is available at the ["Cook County District Attorney Site"](https://datacatalog.cookcountyil.gov/browse?tags=state%27s+attorney+case-level&sortBy=most_accessed).

 For simplicity’s sake, in this example, we decided to focus on just one crime category: retail theft.
 For the same reason, we focused on only the two most common racial groups listed for